Beside the Mountain

 Notes

-If you live in Canada buy the PC choice tropical mix from Real Canadian Super Store with the dragon fruit, pineapple, and passion fruit to use for this recipe.
+If you live in Canada like me, buy the Presidents Choice tropical mix from Real Canadian Super Store with the dragon fruit, pineapple, and passion fruit to use for this recipe.

 Nutrition